These instructions apply to the TaxSlayer Pro desktop program for years 2020 and forward.

 To amend the federal return without also completing a state amended return, follow Procedure 1 below.

-Caveats about e-filing the amended return:
+Caveats about e-filing the federal amended return

 - If the federal return was paper filed, the amended return must also be paper filed.
+The amended transmission will reject if the original return was not electronically filed.

-- If you're not seeing the ability to mark the 1040-X for e-file, probably the 1040 hasn't been marked for e-file.
+- In the 1040-X menu, if you're not seeing the ability to mark the 1040-X for e-file, probably the 1040 hasn't been marked for e-file.
 Mark the 1040 for e-file, and then you'll be able to mark the 1040-X for e-file.

 Amending a state return